Tetsu Katayama: Premiership (1947–1948)

+Later life

-At the end of the 1950s, Katayama was also the president of the Japan's Temperance Union.
+At the end of the 1950s, Katayama was also the president of the Japan Temperance Union.
 The influence of left-wing socialists, such as Suzuki Mosaburō, forced Katayama to resign early in his term.
 After his resignation, Katayama became a member of the Democratic Socialist Party and advocated the maintenance of the pacifist constitution, election reform, and formation of a global commonwealth.
 In 1963, Katayama left politics after he lost his seat in the general elections.

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.